Are you wondering, “Why won’t my cat sleep in her bed?”

 Domestic cats also change their napping spots from time to time, even if they have nothing to fear, and the rotation keeps fleas and parasites in check.

 #7 Health Issues

-In rare cases, a cat who stops sleeping in its bed might have a health problem, such as joint pains.
+In rare cases, a cat who stops sleeping in its bed might have a health problem, such as joint pains and it may result to a crying cat in bed.
 So, if you notice any other unusual behavior and signs of illness, you should schedule a vet visit.

 Watch this video from Jackson Galaxy: